 USGS Data Management

-In February 2012, the Community for Data Integration (CDI) created a new working group called the Data Release Team, which is focused on addressing the release of USGS data and metadata.
-The working group has developed helpful guidance for data and metadata review which may be used to fulfill USGS review requirements for obtaining approval for data release:
+In February 2012, the Community for Data Integration (CDI) created a new working group called the Data Release Team, which focuses on addressing the release of USGS data and metadata.
+The working group has developed helpful guidance for data and metadata review, which may be used to fulfill USGS review requirements for obtaining approval for data release:

 Confused about interpretive versus non-interpretive information products?

 USGS Fundamental Science Practices provides a decision tree [PDF] to help clarify when an information product is non-interpretive or interpretive.
 More information about the differences is available at the Web site Fundamental Science Practices (FSP) entitled “Distinctions Between New Research or Interpretive Information Products and Previously Published or Noninterpretive Information Products”.